Important Member Information

 Ever wondered what a particular medical or health plan term means?
 This glossary (PDF) helps you understand many commonly used terms and expressions.

 If you or someone you know needs professional language assistance (such as translation services) in getting health care or plan information, this is available at no extra cost.
-Please call Customer Service and request language assistance.
+Please call Member Services and request language assistance.